jubitaneja/artifact-cgo/section-4.1/README.md

 $ redis-cli shutdown
 $ rm /path/to/dump.rdb
 ```
-If you shutdown the redis-server, invoke it again for our exeriment.
+If you shutdown the redis-server, invoke it again for this experiment.

 # Set Souper environment variables